Ministry of MSME

 - 1PM Vishwakarma Certificate and ID card for official recognition

-- 2Skill training: 5–7 days basic training + 15 days advanced training
+- 2Skill training: 5 to 7 days basic training + 15 days advanced training

 - 3₹500 per day stipend during skill training